Architecture overview

 L1: Generation

-The Generation layer designs test scenarios using context from the Knowledge Graph — a structured representation of your application's screens, navigation flows, API contracts, and historical bugs.
+The Generation layer designs test scenarios using context from the Knowledge Graph.
+Rather than writing test scripts manually, the AI analyzes your app's screens, navigation flows, API contracts, and historical bugs to generate comprehensive test plans.

 L2: Execution

 The Execution layer runs generated tests on Android emulators.
-It navigates your app, performs actions (taps, swipes, text input), and captures screenshots at each step.
+It navigates your app, performs UI interactions (taps, swipes, text input, scrolls), and captures screenshots at each step.

 L3: Analysis

 The Analysis layer applies visual reasoning to screenshots and execution logs.
-It compares expected behavior against actual results, identifying UI regressions, functional failures, and unexpected states.
+Multimodal AI models compare expected behavior against actual results, detecting:

 L4: Decision

-The Decision layer determines pass/fail status using confidence scoring.
-Tests that score above the configured threshold pass automatically.
-Ambiguous results escalate through a multi-stage verification process.
+The Decision layer determines pass/fail status using a confidence-gated Verification Cascade.
+Tests scoring above the threshold pass automatically.
+Ambiguous results escalate through increasingly rigorous (and expensive) verification stages.

 L5: Reporting

-The Reporting layer generates structured bug reports with reproduction steps, severity classification, screenshots, and confidence scores.
-Reports integrate directly with your CI/CD pipeline and issue tracker.
+The Reporting layer generates structured output: bug reports with reproduction steps, severity classification, annotated screenshots, confidence scores, and dashboard data.
+Reports integrate with CI/CD pipelines and issue trackers.

 Cross-cutting components